-By harnessing DCO, your brand can deliver a personalized message through hundreds of thousands of ad variations and in real-time, based on the changing needs of their customers at that specific moment.
+The key to heightened ROI is by harnessing DCO, because your brand can deliver a personalized message through hundreds of thousands of ad variations and in real-time.

 Achieve better engagement and reach through testing at scale

 But not just any ad will cut it.
-If you adhere to multivariate testing best practices and ask the right questions before running a test, you’ll learn what types of changes are actually worth your time and focus on projects that produce meaningful insights.
+If you adhere to multivariate testing best practices and ask the right questions before running a test, you’ll learn what types of changes are actually worth your time.

 Put another way, if you run the same kinds of ads all the time, you’re going to get the same kinds of results.
 This is why creative variety is so crucial.